NexiusTailer/Nex-AC/README.md

 * **Logging the most important actions**
 Optionally, you can enable debug-mode for logging all actions
 * **Multilingual**
-Ability to set any of the available languages.
+Ability to set any of the available languages
 It also simplifies the process of translation of anticheat into other languages

 ## List of publics which are protected by anti-flood: